Trained in dentistry, Sree is currently pursuing lab sciences. She loves researching and sharing information on various health topics.

 It is often misdiagnosed because the pain felt in the chest can be likened to the pain one feels when having a heart attack or stroke.

-Much of the research on this condition is oriented toward finding treatment for pediatrics and young athletes, because this condition is more common in these two groups.
+Much of the research on this condition is oriented toward finding treatment for pediatrics and young athletes because this condition is more common in these two groups.
 However, adults can also fall victim to this syndrome while doing things that may cause strain to the chest area.
-The causes can range from coughing heavily all the way to chest surgery that may not have been related to the syndrome at all.
+The causes can range from coughing heavily to chest surgery that may not have been related to the syndrome at all.

 In the succeeding sections of this article, you will learn more about this condition, including its causes, symptoms, diagnosis, and treatment.
-You will also find out the different risk factors and other important information about the condition.
+You will also learn about the different risk factors and other important information about the condition.

 Let this article help you understand how to handle it if it happens to you or one of your loved ones.

 The human body has a rib cage that consists of 12 pairs of ribs.
-The upper 7 pairs are attached to the sternum via the costal cartilage, and into the vertebrae in the back.
-This means that the top 7 pairs of ribs are firmly attached on both ends.
+The upper seven pairs are attached to the sternum via the costal cartilage and into the vertebrae in the back.
+This means that the top seven pairs of ribs are firmly attached on both ends.
 The intercostal muscles, located between the pairs, also help in making sure the ribs stay in place.

-The next 3 pairs are also attached to the vertebrae at the back, but it is not directly attached to the sternum.
-Instead, the ends of these 3 other pairs are attached to one another via the costal cartilage, and the sternum provides additional segment to the cartilage.
+The next three pairs are also attached to the vertebrae at the back, but it is not directly attached to the sternum.
+Instead, the ends of these three other pairs are attached to one another via the costal cartilage, and the sternum provides an additional segment to the cartilage.

-The 1st seven pairs are usually referred to as the true ribs, while the next three are the false ribs.
-The last 2 pairs are the floating ribs, because they are attached to the vertebrae in the back, but they are not attached to anything in the front, neither are they attached to one another via a cartilage.
+The first seven pairs are usually referred to as the true ribs, while the next three are the false ribs.
+The last two pairs are the floating ribs because they are attached to the vertebrae in the back, but they are not attached to anything in the front, nor are they attached to one another via cartilage.